FynnTW/ModdingTool/README.md

 The following is a modding tool for the game Medieval II: Total War.

+**NOTE: This project is currently a Work In Progress.
+While the tool shouldn't cause any harm to your build, if you haven't already made backups of any files you care about, do it NOW before using this tool.**

 ## Features
 - Fast and lightweight
 - GUI for easy editing of EDU and BMDB